|Pilot Captain John Andrews (rescued)

 Force Landed December 9, 1942

 Built by Consolidated at San Diego during 1941.
 Constructors Number 19.
+Delivered to the U. S. Army.
 An ASV radar antenna was installed on this bomber.

 This B-24 began flying anti-submarine patrols off the west coast of the United States.
 On January 9, 1942 assigned to the 28th Composite Group, 21st Bombardment Squadron.
 On the left side of the nose was painted the nose art of a bee holding a bomb over its head and a large middle finger on a circular background.
 On June 11, 1942 deployed to Otter Point Airfield (Umank).
 This bomber flew 18 combat missions before being lost.

-Took off from Adak Airfield on a weather mission over Attu and Kiska.
+On December 9, 1942 took off from Adak Airfield on a weather reconnaissance mission over Attu and Kiska.
 Aboard was Brigadier General William E. Lynd.
-Over Attu, the B-24 circled Holtz Bay then returned to Adak Airfield at 16:00, but found the airfield obscured by bad weather.
+Over Attu, circled Holtz Bay then returned to Adak Airfield at 4:00pm, but found the area obscured by bad weather.
 The B-24 radioed it would fly to the far end of Atka Island and make a force landing at the western end of Bechevin Bay.
-During the crash, the rear fuselage broke off rear of the wings.
+During the crash landing, the rear fuselage broke off rear of the wings.

-The crew survived with minor injuries, General Lynd suffered a a broken collar bone.
-The crew made a shelter by draping wing covers over the port outer wing panel and wrapped themselves in their parachutes and spent the night at the crash site.
+The crew survived the crash with minor injuries, General Lynd suffered a a broken collar bone.
+Sheltering at the crash site, the crew made a shelter by draping wing covers over the left outer wing and wrapped themselves in their parachutes for warmth overnight.

-Spotted the next day from the air, supplies were dropped to them from another B-24's and the crew walked to the beach 200 yards away on Bechevin Bay and awaited rescue.
-A PBY Catalina landed at Bechevin Bay and took the crew aboard but were too heavy to take off.
-Instead, they waited for a US Navy destroyer escort to arrive and rescue them.
+The next day on December 10, 1942 spotted from the air by another B-24 that dropped supplies to them.
+Afterwards, the crew walked 200 yards to the edge of Bechevin Bay to await rescue.
+Later that day, a PBY Catalina landed at Bechevin Bay and attempted to rescue the crew, but it were too heavy to take off.
+Instead, they waited for a U. S. Navy destroyer escort to arrive to perform the rescue.

 Remains in situ on Atka Island.
 Over the years, the fuselage crumpled behind cockpit from weight of the turret.
 In 1975 by a US Navy helicopter crew removed the machine guns.